Dizzy, Miss Lizzy: Recording

 At the end of 1957, Williams scored with one of his biggest hits, "Bony Moronie".
 On February 19, 1958, he entered the Radio Recorders studio in Hollywood, California, to record a potential follow-up.
-He was again was backed by some well-known session musicians, including René Hall, who is credited as the band leader and with supplying the distinctive guitar riff.
-However, it is Williams' vocal that makes the song stand out, according to music journalist Gene Sculatti, "at ease with its own intensity [that is] finally out of Richard's shadow" (Little Richard and Williams were both signed to Specialty Records).
+He was again backed by some well-known session musicians, including René Hall, who is credited as the band leader and with supplying the distinctive guitar riff.
+However, it is Williams' vocal that makes the song stand out, according to music journalist Gene Sculatti, "at ease with its own intensity [that is] finally out of Richard's shadow."
+(Little Richard and Williams were both signed to Specialty Records).

 Release and charts

-Specialty released "Dizzy, Miss Lizzy" on both the 78 rpm and newer 45 rpm record formats.
-Williams had several completed recordings to choose from, but the label decided to go with "Slow Down", a track he had recorded at the same September 11, 1957, session that produced "Bony Moronie".
+Specialty released "Dizzy, Miss Lizzy" in both the 78 rpm and newer 45 rpm record formats.
+Williams had several completed recordings to choose from for the B-side, but the label decided to go with "Slow Down", a track he had recorded at the same September 11, 1957, session that produced "Bony Moronie".
 Both sides received notices in Billboard magazine, but only "Dizzy, Miss Lizzy" reached the "Top 100 Sides" chart.
 It peaked at number 69 during the week ending April 19, 1958.
 Both songs were included on Williams's first album, the Specialty compilation Here's Larry Williams (1959).